25 Surprising Things You Didn’t Know About PEMF

 When things feel out of control, giving children safe ways to gain independence is important.

 PEMF is a safe and effective way to calm the brain and improve cellular communication.
 Adding it to your mental health toolkit is an excellent way to improve anxiety, OCD, depression, and other mental health conditions.
-We have developed an incredible PEMF device called CALM PEMF™, so make sure to get on our email list so you can be the first to know about pre-orders.
+We have developed an incredible PEMF device called CALM PEMF™, so make sure to get on our email list so you can learn more about it.

 Citations: